rMieep/obituary-notifier/README.md

 * notify(obituary): Notifies the external user about the obituary

 #### EMailClient
 This interface can be extended to provide a custom EMailClient.
 Currently the framework provides two implementations.
 The GMailClient and the SMTPEMailClient.
-The GMailClient uses the GMail API for authentication and sending emails while the SMTPEMailClient uses SMTP and TLS for autentication and sending emails.
-The Interface exposes a context manager one public mehtod and one private mthode:
+The GMailClient uses the GMail API for authentication and sending emails while the SMTPEMailClient uses SMTP and TLS.
+The Interface exposes a context manager, a public and a private mthode:

 * context manager: Authenticates the user
 * send(subject, message): sends the email
 * _build_email(receiver_address, subject, message): builds the email object

 #### ObituaryRepository
 This interface can be extended to provide a custom database implementation.
-A default implementation using a local SQLite db is provided.
+A default implementation using a local SQLite database is provided.
 The interface exposes three methods:

 * add(obituary): Adds obituary to db
 * exists(obituary): Checks if the obituary already exists in the db